pagkly/Zed/Investopedia3/Reading Into Non-Recourse Finance.md

 Non-recourse finance is a type of commercial lending that entitles the lender to repayment only from the profits of the project the loan is funding and not from any other assets of the borrower.
 Such loans are generally secured by collateral.

-A [non-recourse loan](https://www.investopedia.com/terms/n/nonrecoursedebt.asp), more broadly, is any consumer or commercial debt that is secured only by collateral.
+A [[non-recourse loan]](https://www.investopedia.com/terms/n/nonrecoursedebt.asp), more broadly, is any consumer or commercial debt that is secured only by collateral.
 In case of default, the lender may not seize any assets of the borrower beyond the collateral.
 A mortgage loan is typically a non-recourse loan.

 ### Key Takeaways